10 Apps for Better Mental Health

 Looking for in-depth and facilitated CBT support with registered counselors?
 MindShift CBT Groups is an 8-session online group therapy program for small groups of adults (maximum of 10), which provides individuals with support, encouragement, and tools to help them cope better (MindShift).

 3. What’s Up

-Talkspace allows users to connect with certified therapists for help dealing with a number of mental health issues such as anxiety, depression, stress and even illness.
-Talkspace is not free but it is very reasonably-priced compared to seeing a therapist in-person.
+Talkspace allows users to connect with certified therapists for help dealing with several mental health issues such as anxiety, depression, stress, and even illness.
+Talkspace is not free but it is very reasonably priced compared to seeing a therapist in person.
 It offers a paid subscription where users can get in contact with a therapist as often as multiple times each day.
-It supports sessions via text, voice or video chat so users can choose the option that makes them most comfortable.
+It supports sessions via text, voice, or video chat so users can choose the option that makes them most comfortable.

 5. Quit That!